donaldlab/OSPREY3/doc/content/contributing/architecture/conf-energy.md

 For example, `posi1=0,posi2=1` represents all the atom pairs between the atoms in position `0` and position `1` in a conformation.
-If the conformation in this case is `[0,0]`, then we'll lookup the atom pairs for this position interaction in the conformation space at position `0` conformation `0`, and position `1` conformation `0`.
+If the conformation in this case is `[0,0]`, then we'll look up the atom pairs for this position interaction in the conformation space at position `0` conformation `0`, and position `1` conformation `0`.

 Positions can also be paired with themselves.
 So `posi1=0,posi2=0` refers to all the atom